-Union Theological Seminary

 STUDENT HOUSING HANDBOOK

-2022-2023
+STUDENT HOUSING HANDBOOK

 TABLE OF CONTENTS

-INTRODUCTION
+COLUMBIA HEALTH

+FLOOR PLANS OF SAMPLE UNITS IN HASTINGS HALL

+SUBLETTING

+SEMINARY ALCOHOL/DRUG POLICY 13

+POLICY ON THE PROHIBITION OF WEAPONS 13

+SECURITY 12

+COMPOSTING 11

+RECYCLING 11

+BICYCLES 11

+NOISE 11

+SMOKING 11

+FIRE SAFETY 10

+PETS 10

+PARKING 9

+MAIL 9

+CABLE/INTERNET

+STUDENT LIFE ASSISTANTS 9

+BEDBUGS

+FACILITIES SERVICES 8

+ARRIVAL

+SUMMER OCCUPANCY - 2023

+HOUSING RATES 2023-2024 7

+RENT PAYMENTS

+FEES

+PhD STUDENT HOUSING

+ASSIGNMENTS

+APPLICATION PROCESS

+ELIGIBILITY FOR STUDENT HOUSING 2

+FURNISHINGS

+RESIDENCE HALL 1

 CODE OF CONDUCT 1

-RESIDENCE HALLS 1
+INTRODUCTION 1

-FURNISHINGS 2

-Hastings Hall 2

-McGiffert Hall 3

-ELIGIBILITY FOR STUDENT HOUSING 3

-APPLICATION PROCESSS 4

-ASSIGNMENTS

-PhD STUDENT HOUSING 6

-FEES 6

-RENT PAYMENTS

-HOUSING RATES 2022-2023 8

-SUMMER OCCUPANCY - 2022

-ARRIVAL 9

-FACILITIES SERVICES 9

-BEDBUGS

-STUDENT LIFE ASSISTANTS .10

-CABLE/INTERNET .10

-MAIL .10

-PARKING .11

-PETS

-FIRE SAFETY .12

-SMOKING .12

-NOISE .12

-BICYCLES .12

-RECYCLING .13

-COMPOSTING

-SECURITY

-POLICY ON THE PROHIBITION OF WEAPONS

-SEMINARY ALCOHOL/DRUG POLICY .15

-SUBLETTING

-FLOOR PLANS OF SAMPLE UNITS IN HASTINGS HALL

-FLOOR PLANS OF SAMPLE UNITS IN MCGIFFERT HALL 20

-COLUMBIA HEALTH .23

 INTRODUCTION

-This handbook contains information and guidelines on applying for and living in student housing at Union Theological Seminary during the 2022-2023 academic year.
+This handbook contains information and guidelines on applying for and living in student housing at Union Theological Seminary during the 2023-2024 academic year.
 Please read it carefully before applying for Seminary housing.

-Applications are available on-line at: https://myunion.utsnyc.edu/myunion/housing-applications.
+Applications are available on-line using your SONIS account log-in.

-Union Theological Seminary does not discriminate on the basis of race, color, gender, gendernonconforming, sexual preference, age, marital status, religious belief, national origin, veteran status or disability.
+Union Theological Seminary does not discriminate on the basis of race, color, gender, gender-nonconforming, sexual preference, age, marital status, religious belief, national origin, veteran status or disability.
 Qualified applicants are not discriminated against in the housing process, procedures, assignments or any aspect of housing provisions.
 The Seminary seeks to provide reasonable accommodations that do not impose undue hardship to qualified applicants.

 CODE OF CONDUCT

 Union Theological Seminary seeks to foster on its campus an environment that is conducive to the theological education and the spiritual development of its students.
 The Seminary expects high standards of ethical conduct of all students, staff, and faculty, and it expects the same from family and household members of Seminary residents, and from others who may be on campus as temporary residents or visitors.
 Disruptive behavior or other conduct that is at a variance with the educational and spiritual aims of the Seminary will not be tolerated.
 Violations of ethical conduct standards will be subject to the discipline of the Seminary.
 Illegal behavior, such as illegal drug use, domestic violence, stealing, and other criminal behavior, will be subject to local law enforcement and prosecution.
 For further details refer to the Student Handbook.

 Please contact the Housing Office at 212-280-1301 or ext.
 1301, or email at michaelo@uts.columbia.edu with any questions.

-RESIDENCE HALLS
+RESIDENCE HALL

-Union Theological Seminary operates two residence halls for housing its student:

 Hastings Hall 3041 Broadway New York, NY 10027

-McGiffert Hall 99 Claremont Avenue New York, NY 10027

 HASTINGS HALL - a seven story residence hall with both dormitory rooms and apartments directly connected to the central Seminary complex.
-Hastings enjoys all new heating and cooling systems, furnishings, locking system and new, sound reducing windows.
-Communal lounges are available on each

-floor to allow students to cook and socialize together.
+Hastings enjoys updated and energy-efficient heating and cooling systems, furnishings, a locking system and sound reducing windows.
+Communal lounges are available on each floor to allow students to cook and socialize together.
 Hastings has a main lounge in which to gather to socialize, study, watch television and relax in a beautiful and comfortable environment.
-Hastings provides laundry facilities, elevator service and a mail room.
+The residence hall has laundry facilities, elevator service and a mail room.
 All bathrooms are gender neutral.

-MCGIFFERT HALL - a seven-story residence hall with both dormitory rooms and apartments is located directly across the street from the central Seminary complex and is connected by a pedestrian tunnel.
-The residence hall provides laundry facilities, elevator service and a mail room.

-Dormitory rooms are on the $2^{nd}$ floor with students sharing a common kitchen and lounge.
-The bathrooms are gender neutral; shower stalls are curtained off to provide privacy but do not include latched doors.

-Studio and one-bedroom apartments are available in McGiffert Hall.
-All are self-contained with a private bath and kitchenette.

-Storage is not available in the residence halls.

 FURNISHINGS

-Hastings Hall

 All units are provided fully furnished.
 Students are not allowed to bring their own furniture.
 Furniture and appliances provided include:

-Dorms/Studios Bed/Mattress (full or twin, space pern nitting) , desk, desk hutch, chair, under-bed

-.
-1 1 1 1 1 1 C1 1 .
-1 / •

-storage, wardrobe, bookcase, moveable file drawer, night stand (space permitting), mirror, and trash bin.
-Studios also include fridge/freezer, two- burner cooktop,

-range hood, microwave.
+Dorms/Studios Bed/Mattress (full or twin, space permitting), desk, desk hutch, chair, under-bed storage, wardrobe, bookcase, moveable file drawer, night stand (space permitting), and mirror.
+Studios also include fridge/freezer, two- burner cooktop, range hood, microwave.

 Suites/Flex Apt.
-Bed/Mattress (full or twin, space permitting), desk, desk hutch, chair, under-bed storage, wardrobe, bookcase, moveable file drawer, night stand (space permitting), mirror, and trash bin, fridge/freezer, free standing four burner range, range hood, microwave.
+Bed/Mattress (full or twin, space permitting), desk, desk hutch, chair, under-bed storage, wardrobe, bookcase, moveable file drawer, night stand (space permitting), mirror, and fridge/freezer, free standing four burner range, range hood, microwave.